 Types of market research surveys

-Anything and anyone that impacts the way your business runs can be researched - from actual products, to pricing strategies, to consumer behaviors, or even suppliers.
+Anything and anyone that impacts the way your business runs can be researched - from actual products to pricing strategies, consumer behaviors, or even suppliers.
 The subjects of surveys are too numerous for them all to be listed here, so here are just a few examples.

 1. Understand buyer personas